NEW STANDARDS COMMITTEE (NESCOM) CONVENTIONS

 - Grandfathered PARs

-Any existing PAR activity is grandfathered for extension requests, which restricts NesCom review to revised dates and discussion of the justification for extension.
+Any existing PAR is grandfathered for extension requests, which restricts NesCom review to revised dates and discussion of the justification for extension.
 In the case of requests to modify an existing PAR, the latest NesCom rules for PARs will apply.

 - NesCom Mentors

 For submittals that do not receive NesCom approval, a member of NesCom may be assigned to the Sponsor as a mentor.
 The mentor, acting as a representative of the Committee, will assist the Sponsor in understanding NesCom's reasons for not approving the submittal and will assist the Sponsor in implementing the action(s) that NesCom has suggested.

 - PARs for the Amendment of a Standard

 a.
 Amendments and corrigenda are balloted documents that give explicit instructions on how to change the text in an existing base standard or an existing amendment.